BryanJacobs/FIDO2Applet/docs/fido_certification.md

 2.1.7
 -----
 The only ASPs that are stored externally and not also stored internally are non-discoverable KeyHandles (inside a credential ID).
-They are wrapped using AES-256-CBC, an approved algorithm.
+They are made confidential using AES-256, an approved algorithm.
 They are protected against unauthorized replay - after a CTAP authenticator reset - through the regeneration of the "Credential Wrapping Key" and "Non-Discoverable Cred IV" ASPs.
 Regenerating these ASPs prevents any previously-valid credentials from being valid, with a strength of 128 or